-Your veterinarian in Omaha generally administers vaccination every 3 to 4 weeks during the first 16 weeks of life with less frequent booster shots in the years that follow.
+Your All Creatures Veterinarian generally administers vaccination every 3 to 4 weeks during the first 16 weeks of life with less frequent booster shots in the years that follow.
 Some of these vaccines can be delivered together in a single combination shot.

-If more than 2 or 3 months have passed, your Omaha veterinarian will recommend administering a pair of fresh vaccinations schedule 2 or 3 weeks apart.
+If more than 2 or 3 months have passed, your All Creatures Veterinarian will recommend administering a pair of fresh vaccinations schedule 2 or 3 weeks apart.

 Puppies and kittens haven't yet built up their own disease immunity; they're merely borrowing antibodies from their mother's milk.
 Vaccinations are therefore critical to safeguard them against killer diseases by jump-starting the necessary immune responses.

-Your veterinarian in Omaha can administer a pet's first round of vaccinations by the age of 6 to 8 weeks.
+Your All Creatures Veterinarian can administer a pet's first round of vaccinations by the age of 6 to 8 weeks.

 Most vaccination side effects are mild and non-threatening, such as local swelling and discomfort, low fever and respiratory "sniffles."
 More serious symptoms indicate an adverse reaction difficulty breathing, vomiting, diarrhea, weakness or collapse- Please call All Creatures Veterinary Clinic at 402-399-8224, and bring you pet back immediately for treatment.
-If the suspected vaccine reaction occurs after 5:30pm, please call Urgent Pet Care (402-991-9444 or 402-597-2911) and take to the ER clinic for treatment.
+If the suspected vaccine reaction occurs after 5:30pm, please call Urgent Pet Care (402-991-9444 or 402-597-2911) and take to the ER clinic for treatment after-hours.